South Ossetian Autonomous Oblast: Language

+Statue in Tskinvali of the linguist Vasily Abaev (1900–2001), major scholar of Ossetian.

 Most people in the South Ossetian AO spoke Ossetian, with smaller numbers using Russian and Georgian; all three were official languages of the region.
 Though Georgian was the language of the Georgian SSR, of which South Ossetia was part, most people in the South Ossetian AO did not speak the language; as late as 1989, only 14 per cent knew Georgian, and it was a proposal in August 1989 to make Georgian the only official language of public use that instigated the independence movement.
 Originally written in Cyrillic, Ossetian was switched to a Latin-based script in 1923, as part of the Latinization campaign of the Soviet Union.
 This was abandoned in 1938, with nearly every Latinized language switching to a Cyrillic script.
 Ossetian and Abkhaz were the only exceptions; both used a Georgian script (only in South Ossetia; North Ossetia used Cyrillic).
 This policy lasted until 1953 when South Ossetia abandoned the Georgian script for a Cyrillic-based one.